 How to Receive Your Money

 After you select the loan you want, you may have to provide a few extra documents, including your paystub or bank account information.
 The quicker you do so, the faster you’ll receive your cash.
-Most lenders deposit it to your account in as little as 24 hours.
+Most lenders deposit it to your account As soon as the next business day*.

 How to Repay the Loan On Time